IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 you through the process of writing a simple script that links transport buttons on your MIDI Controller to control FL Studio.
-While this tutorial doesn't expect much knowledge of programming or the Python programming language, you'll need to learn these if you want to take your program further.
+While this tutorial doesn't expect much knowledge of programming or the Python programming language, you'll need to learn these if you want to take your script further.

-The specific controller I will be writing a script for is the Novation Launchkey Mini Mk3, but the steps should apply for any MIDI controller.
+The specific controller I will be writing a script for is the Novation Launchkey Mini Mk3, but the steps should apply to any MIDI controller.

 ## First steps

-Before you get started, there are a couple of things you should do to get yourself set up.
+Before you get started, there are a couple of things you should do:

 * Check the [working script list](https://forum.image-line.com/viewtopic.php?t=228179)
   on the [Image-Line forums](https://forum.image-line.com/) to see if your